 Get profile

 Table 2-11 provides a functional definition for the Get profile method.
-The Connector app can request a specific profile (by providing the profile Id), or it can request a set of all profiles associated with that Connector app.
-This method should return only active profiles associated with the Connector app.
-If the profile being requested is not active (in the case when a profile id is provided) or there is no active profile associated with the Connector app, an error response should be returned.
+The Connector app can request a profile associated with that Connector app.
 The Gateway Management app will maintain profiles for each Connector app as part of separate service objects.
 As explained earlier, this is for the security reasons so as to ensure that each Connector app can only access its own profile data.
 These service objects have a well-known object path of the format /Profiles/<Connector app id>.
 When sending the Get profile message to the Gateway app, the Connector app should use the well-known object path.

 Table 2-11 Get profile method